raylib-extras/examples-cpp/README.md

 # Hardpoints 2d
 An example of how to build up objects with attachment using compound transforms.

+# FPS collisions
+An example of one way to do FPS style motion and collisions.

 # raycaster
 Raylib software Raycaster similar to Wolfenstein 3D
 	Based on algorithms from https://lodev.org/cgtutor/raycasting.html